Recognizing Unseen States of Unknown Objects by Leveraging Knowledge Graphs: Experimental Evaluation

 \subsection{Ablation Study}

-We conducted a host of ablation experiments across several problem dimensions with the purpose of selecting the optimal parameters for our model and of investigating more thoroughly the three hypotheses stated previously.
-Specifically, we explored the impact of varying the GNN architecture, the KG source, the maximum number of hops used for KG creation, and the policy for including nodes in the KG.
-Due to space consideration, it is not possible to present the performance exhibited by every ablated model that was tested.
-Instead, we present aggregated means of all models across each of the ablated dimensions reporting the best harmonic mean and the AUC for each of the three datasets, respectively.
+We conducted a host of ablation experiments across several problem dimensions to select the optimal parameters for our model.
+Specifically, we explored the impact of varying the GNN architecture, the KG source, the maximum number of hops used for KG creation and the policy for including nodes in the KG.
+Due to space limitations, the performance exhibited by every ablated model is provided in the supplementary material.
+Here, we present aggregated means of all models across each of the ablated dimensions reporting the best harmonic mean and the AUC for each of the four datasets, respectively.

-\textbf{GNN architecture}: We experiment with 4 different GNN architectures: GCN \cite{kipf2016semi}, R-GCN \cite{schlichtkrull2018modeling}, LSTM \cite{hamilton2017inductive} and Tr-GCN \cite{nayak:tmlr22}.The ablation results for the different architectures are presented in \autoref{tab:abl1}.
-We can see that the Tr-GCN framework outperforms the other frameworks in all datasets w.r.t.
-AUC metric. whereas it scores best w.r.t.
-HM metric in the OSSD and comes second in the two other datasets.
-The R-GCN framework exhibits the second-best performance, while the GCN framework comes in third and the LSTM framework exhibits the worst performance respectively.
-These findings are consistent with prior research in the domain of zero-shot object classification and substantiate \textbf{Hypothesis 2}.
+\textbf{GNN architecture}: We conduct experiments using 4 different GNN architectures: GCN \cite{kipf2016semi}, R-GCN \cite{schlichtkrull2018modeling}, LSTM \cite{hamilton2017inductive} and Tr-GCN \cite{nayak:tmlr22}.
+The ablation results for the different architectures are presented in \autoref{tab:abl1}.
+The Tr-GCN framework outperforms the other frameworks in all datasets w.r.t.
+AUC metric, whereas it scores best w.r.t.
+HM metric in the OSSD and VAW and comes second in the two other datasets.
+The R-GCN framework exhibits the second-best performance, while the GCN framework comes in third and the LSTM framework exhibits the worst performance.

 \textbf{KG source}: We employed two KG sources, namely ConceptNet~\cite{speer2017conceptnet} and WordNet~\cite{fellbaum2010wordnet}, and also experimented with combining information from both sources.
 Other sources such as Dbpedia~\cite{auer2007dbpedia} and WikiData~\cite{vrandevcic2014wikidata} were also considered, but the necessary information for constructing a KG could not be obtained.
-Moreover, to assess more accurately the contribution of the KGs we include a ConceptNet-based model in which the target states classes were mapped to other unrelated state embeddings of the KG and a random model where the embeddings corresponding to the target state classes were generated by a random process.
+To better assess the contribution of the KGs, we include a ConceptNet-based model in which the target state classes were mapped to other unrelated state embeddings of the KG and a random model where the embeddings corresponding to the target state classes were generated by a random process.